stoeps13/connections-doc/source/admin/install/tp_r_touchpoint_config_properties.md

 uiEnabled
 :   Determines whether the Touchpoint onboarding feature is displayed to users when they first log in to Connections.
 The default value is `false`.
 Setting this value to `true` enables the onboarding experience: users are either directed to set up their profiles, or \(if enabled\) first asked to read and acknowledge the company privacy policy and guidelines.

+    !!! note
-    **Note:** This is the only property change required to start Touchpoint for users if you are keeping all of the defaults for other properties.
+    This is the only property change required to start Touchpoint for users if you are keeping all of the defaults for other properties.

 contentDirectory
 :   The directory that stores Touchpoint-related data.
 The default value is `${placeholder}`.